DESIGN ANALYSIS: MATCH-3

 GAME DESIGN

-Psychology is something which you could keep digging on an endless loop – similar to how game design & levels function in Match-3 games.
-Below are few game design tactics from the genre.
+Psychology is a topic that can be explored endlessly, much like how game design and levels function in Match-3 games.
+Below are a few game design strategies from the genre:

 SIMPLE LOOPS